 Our detailed comparison of the Wiley Excel and Becker CPA review courses

-In the world of CPA review, there may not be any two courses as similar as Wiley and Becker.
-Each offers hundreds of hours of video lectures, thousands of practice problems and textbooks in both print and digital format.
+On the surface, Wiley and Becker appear to be incredibly similar courses.
+Each offers hundreds of hours of video lectures, thousands of practice problems, and textbooks in both print and digital format.
 Additionally, they are the only two prep companies to offer live CPA review classes, giving students the opportunity to learn in a live class setting.
-So how do you make the right call when the two courses you are considering are so similar?
+So how do you make the right call when the two courses you are considering look so similar on paper?
 We closely examine both review courses in this in-depth guide and give you a side-by-side comparison so that you can make an informed decision on which is best for you.

 Similar to Wiley CPAexcel, Becker offers three CPA review products.
 These include:

-The Advantage course is Becker’s starter package and offers video lessons and practice material, but no live class sessions and having generally fewer questions than its more expensive counterparts.
-This course costs around $2,400, which is $600 or so more expensive that Wiley’s comparable package.
-But note that unlike Wiley’s basic course offering, this package offers video lessons.
+The Advantage course is Becker’s starter package and offers video lessons and practice material, but no live class sessions and generally has fewer practice questions than its more expensive counterparts.
+This course costs around $2,400, which is slightly more expensive that Wiley’s comparable package, but note that unlike Wiley’s basic course offering, this package offers video lessons.

 Becker’s next two course packages are generally the same, with the exception being that their top model Pro course offers in-person class sessions and a few hours of private tutoring with a Becker CPA expert.
 These two courses run around $3,000 and $3,500, respectively.
-Thus, not considering seasonal promos and coupons, the Becker offerings on average are more expensive than Wiley’s.
+Not considering promos and coupons, which Becker does run frequently, the Becker offerings on average are slightly more expensive than Wiley’s.

 Course options and pricing current as of date of publication.